Loki (TV series): Release

+Streaming

 Loki debuted on Disney+ on June 9, 2021, with the first season consisting of six episodes, concluding on July 14.
 It is part of Phase Four of the MCU.
-The second season will also consist of six episodes, and will premiere in mid-2023 as part of Phase Five of the MCU.
+The second season also consisted of six episodes, and premiered on October 5, 2023, concluding on November 9, as part of Phase Five of the MCU.

+Home media

+The first season of Loki was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on September 26, 2023, and the second season was released on Ultra HD Blu-ray and Blu-Ray on December 3, 2024.

 Reception

 Audience viewership

 In May 2022, Feige announced that Loki was the most-watched Marvel Studios Disney+ series to date.

 Critical response

-For the first season, the review aggregator website Rotten Tomatoes reports a 92% approval rating with an average rating of 7.9/10, based on 331 reviews.
+For the first season, the review aggregator website Rotten Tomatoes reports a 92% approval rating with an average rating of 7.9/10, based on 338 reviews.
 The critical consensus reads, "A delightful diversion from the MCU as we know it, Loki successfully sees star Tom Hiddleston leap from beloved villain to endearing antihero—with a little help from Owen Wilson—in a series that's as off-kilter, charming, and vaguely dangerous as the demigod himself."
-Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 32 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 32 critics, indicating "generally favorable" reviews.

+For the second season, Rotten Tomatoes reports an 81% approval rating with an average rating of 7.3/10, based on 161 reviews.
+The critical consensus reads, "Loki's dizzying, dazzling second season may rely on sleight of hand to distract from its slightly less satisfying storyline, but the end result still contains enough of that old Marvel magic to entertain."
+Metacritic assigned a score of 65 out of 100 based on 23 critics, indicating "generally favorable" reviews.